 Our clinical triage team and experienced team supervisors support them in this.
 All information you give is treated in the strictest confidence.

 If your appointment is at Riverside, our Reception team will talk to you about whether a face-to-face or telephone appointment would be the best option for you.

 Phone appointments will either be a morning or afternoon slot, to allow us to see the most urgent patients first.
 If you need us to call at a certain time please let us know: it may not always be possible but we do our best to accommodate this.

 If you have a telephone appointment, the doctor or nurse will try to call you at least twice and (if possible) leave a voicemail if they can’t reach you.
 If they can’t reach you after a few attempts, you’ll need to call us to re-book your appointment.
 The number may appear on your phone as a Glasgow 0300 or 0800 number – please make sure your phone isn’t set up to bar these numbers.

 Appointments with the CWIC team

-If your appointment is with the CWIC team, they’ll offer you a phone appointment first, with a face-to-face appointment after if needed.
+If your appointment is with the CWIC service, they’ll offer you a phone appointment first, with a face-to-face appointment after if needed.